rega1237/budget-app/README.md

 git clone https://github.com/rega1237/budget-app
 cd budget-app
 bundle install
+bundle exec figaro install
 ```
+- The bundle exec figaro install is to install and create the `application.yml` file and create the environment variables
 - You will need to configure your  `application.yml` file before you install and run the project.
 The `application.yml` file contains environment variables needed to deploy the webpage.
 You can find this file in the folder config/application.yml.
 There is a commented `application_example.txt` file you can use as a guide to configure your own.

 - Edit file application.yml